Weirdo2004/Kaksha/README.md

 ## 🚀 Overview

 Kaksha is an all-in-one classroom management solution designed to significantly reduce the administrative workload for teachers while providing a seamless and engaging educational experience for students.
-The name "Kaksha" (कक्षा) means "classroom" in Hindi, embodying our mission to transform traditional classrooms into smart, efficient, and interactive learning environments.
+The name "Kaksha" (कक्षा) means "classroom" in Hindi, embodying our mission to transform traditional classrooms into smart, efficient, and interactive learning environments, aligning with **UN SDG - 4 Quality Education.**

 In today's fast-paced world, educators are burdened with numerous tasks ranging from managing assignments and attendance to providing personalized feedback.
 Kaksha addresses these challenges by integrating advanced technologies like AI, Bluetooth-based attendance systems, and automated grading, making teaching more focused, efficient, and less stressful.